Particular/docs.particular.net/nservicebus/tools/migrate-to-native-delivery.md

 For NHibernate (`nhb`) persistence:

-- `--nhbSource`: The connection string to the database
+- `--source`: The connection string to the database
-- `--nhbDialect`: The SQL dialect used to access the database.
-Supported dialects: `MsSqlDatabaseDialect` and `OracleDatabaseDialect`
+- `--dialect`: The SQL dialect used to access the database.
+Supported dialects: `MsSqlServer` and `Oracle`

 NOTE: The listed endpoints will be in the escaped form that is used to prefix the endpoints timeout table